harris-ippp/harris-ippp.github.io/weather.md

 I remove non-criminal offenses in the analysis.

-I could also have used the FBI's Uniform Crime Reports, but these are aggregate to the monthly level.
+I could also have used the FBI's Uniform Crime Reports, but these are aggregated to the monthly level.

 ### Weather Underground API